skmansoorpro/covid-19-data/scripts/docs/environment.md

 . venv/bin/activate
 ```
 ## Download the project
-First thing is to download the project from the official repository:
+First thing is to download the project.
+If you just want to run the code, clone it from the official repository:

 ```bash
 git clone https://github.com/owid/covid-19-data.git